Ayesha-da/HBlr8Ln4GWkIvllU/README.md

 ### Bonus(es):

-We are also interested in finding customers who are more likely to buy the investment product.
-Determine the segment(s) of customers our client should prioritize.
+- Find customers who are more likely to buy the investment product.
+Determine the segment(s) of customers , the client should prioritize.

-What makes the customers buy?
-Tell us which feature we should be focusing more on.
+- Find out what makes the customers buy? which feature client should be focusing more on.